Zika virus in pregnancy

 Zika virus is an infection that is mainly spread by mosquitos.
 Zika virus can cause mild flu-like symptoms, a raised temperature, conjunctivitis, joint pain in the hands and feet, and a red pimply rash that often spreads from the face to the body.
 Symptoms usually appear between 3 and 12 days after a mosquito bite, and last between 2 and 7 days.
 However, it is thought that only around 1 out of every 4 people infected with Zika virus experience any symptoms.

 How can catching Zika virus during pregnancy affect an unborn baby?

 There is increasing evidence to suggest that infection with the Zika virus during pregnancy can stop the baby’s brain from forming or growing normally.
 As a result, the baby might have a small head (‘microcephaly’), stiffness, and problems with learning and development after birth.

 Studies are currently being carried out to increase our understanding of how Zika virus infection during pregnancy might affect an unborn baby, both in the womb and later on in life.
-We do not yet know for sure whether only babies who have been exposed to Zika virus at a specific stage of pregnancy are at risk of developing microcephaly and its associated problems.
-At present it is thought that the majority of babies who have been born with microcephaly following Zika virus infection in pregnancy have been exposed to the virus in the first trimester (the first 13 weeks of pregnancy) that poses a risk of microcephaly in the baby.
-The same study also suggested that only around 1 in every 100 women who experience Zika virus infection in the first trimester.
+We do not yet know whether only babies who have been exposed to the virus at a specific stage of pregnancy are at risk of developing microcephaly and its associated problems.
+At present it is thought that the majority of babies who have been born with microcephaly following Zika virus infection in pregnancy have been exposed to the virus in the first trimester (the first 13 weeks of pregnancy).
+However, there are reports of microcephaly and brain abnormalities in a few babies whose mothers report being possibly infected with Zika virus after the first trimester.
 We do not yet know how likely a baby is to have problems following Zika virus infection in the mother in pregnancy.

 Which areas of the world have been affected by Zika virus?